voidauth/voidauth/README.md

   db:
 ```

-> [!TIP]
-> A bind mount as shown for VoidAuth `/app/config` is recommended to enable logo and email template customization.

-After creating/updating the compose.yml file and filling in the required environment variables, run `docker compose up -d` to get started.
+After creating/updating the compose.yml file and filling in the required environment variables, run `docker compose up -d` and visit your `APP_URL` to get started.

 > [!IMPORTANT]
 > After VoidAuth starts for the first time, find the initial administrator username and password in the logs: `docker compose logs voidauth`

-Please see the [Getting Started](https://voidauth.app/#/Getting-Started) page for details and configuration options.
+Please see the [Getting Started](https://voidauth.app/#/Getting-Started) page for setup details and configuration options.

-## Why VoidAuth?

-VoidAuth exists because I was unable to find what I am looking for in existing SSO solutions.
-Comparison is the thief of joy, but I do hope to build VoidAuth into an SSO Provider that covers my own use cases and is useful to others in the community.
-VoidAuth will always be free and open-source.

 ## Support